vantage-sh/docs.vantage.sh/docs/connecting_datadog.md

 After authorizing the connection with Vantage, you will see the status of your connection change to `Importing` within the Vantage console.

 :::note
-Upon connection, Vantage will ingest six months of historical Datadog costs.
-Each day, at 2 AM UTC, this data is refreshed, but delays up to 72 hours may occur.
+Once connected, Vantage will ingest six months of historical Datadog costs.
+The data is refreshed everyday at 2 AM UTC, but delays, up to 72 hours, may occur.
 :::

 ## Datadog Reporting Dimensions